Harvard-ATG/media_management_api/README.md

 The requirements are stored in `pyproject.toml`, and `poetry.lock` contains the actual dependencies as installed in the virtual environment that can be used for development.
 Poetry installation instructions are available in [Poetry documentation](https://python-poetry.org/docs/).

-With poetry installed, you can specify a python execeutable with `poetry env use /path/to/python`, so it plays nice with [pyenv](https://github.com/pyenv/pyenv).
+With poetry installed, you can specify a python executable with `poetry env use /path/to/python`, so it plays nice with [pyenv](https://github.com/pyenv/pyenv).
 Then a `poetry install` will install dependencies and `poetry shell` will get you into the environment.
 Add dependencies with `poetry add packagename`, or `poetry add --dev packagename` for dev dependencies.
 Check out [Poetry documentation](https://python-poetry.org/docs/) for a full overview.

 **Pre-commit hooks**